Maaher01/Decent-Auto-Parts/README.md

 ## Customers can:

 - Select automobile parts from different categories
-- View Details of each product
+- View details of each product
 - Add products to cart
 - Proceed to checkout